Fluoride in Water: children exposed to neurotoxin – mothers be warned!

 and interference with bone formation” (American Dental Association, 1936).

 It is difficult to work out how a general protoplasmic poison in 1936 can become one of the “10

-most important public health measures of the 20th Century” (Centers for Disease Control, USA,1999) to where concerned parents are advised in 2007 to make up baby formula with low Fluoride water to one where, in 2011, dentists can recommend fluoridated water while being
+Most important public health measures of the 20th Century” (Centers for Disease Control, USA,1999) to where concerned parents were advised in 2007 to make up a baby formula with low Fluoride water to one where, in 2011, dentists can recommend fluoridated water while being

 cognizant of the potential risks of enamel fluorosis development. http://www.wmaf.org.uk/userfiles/Babies%20-%20ADA%20recommendation.pdf